akononovicius/physRisk-content-repository/articles/2010/ising-model.md

 Previously we assumed that there is no external magnetic field.
 But how would observed model behavior change if external magnetic field is present?
-The answer is given in h-1/T phase diagram bellow (see [Fig.
+The answer is given in h-1/T phase diagram below (see [Fig.
 3](#attachment_1010)) - external magnetic field aligns most of the spins in one direction (same as the direction of magnetic field).